CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 ### Task 4: Enable Monitoring with Windows Updates

+In this task, you will configure update management for the onboarded Windows Server to ensure that it receives necessary security patches and updates.

-   On **SEA-SVR2**, Windows Update is disabled by default.
+1. On **SEA-SVR2**, Windows Update is disabled by default.
 Make sure that on the **SEA-SVR2** server Windows Update is NOT disabled.
 You must enable it before you proceed to the next step.

 1. Open the Services console and select the **Windows Update** service.